IBM-Automation-SPGI/Liberty-Getting-Started-TA/README.md

     The Liberty server will automatically detect and apply these changes in the running server.

-5. From a new `Termninal` window, install the modresorts application to the Open Liberty server, using the WAR file that is included in the Transformation Advisor migration bundle.
+5. Switch to the `Terminal` window where you started Liberty.
+Install the modresorts application to the Open Liberty server, using the WAR file that is included in the Transformation Advisor migration bundle.

-        cp ~/modresorts-bundle/target/modresorts-1.0.war ~/Liberty/wlp/usr/servers/modresorts_server/apps
+        cp ~/Student/modresorts-bundle/target/modresorts-1.0.war usr/servers/modresorts_server/apps

-    The command above copied the modresorts application WAR file to the  Open Liberty “**apps**” folder, which where the **server.xml** file is  configured to run the application.
+    The command above copied the modresorts application WAR file to the Open Liberty “**apps**” folder, where the **server.xml** file is  configured to run the application.

-6. Copy the **server.xml** file that Transformation Advisor, which includes the Open Liberty server configuration for the modresorts application
+6. Copy the **server.xml** file that Transformation Advisor generated, which includes the Open Liberty server configuration for the modresorts application

     a.
 From a `Terminal` window, run the following command to copy the **server.xml** file to the  **modresorts_server** configuration directory.

-        cp ~/modresorts-bundle/src/main/liberty/config/server.xml ~/Liberty/wlp/usr/servers/modresorts_server
+        cp ~/Student/modresorts-bundle/src/main/liberty/config/server.xml usr/servers/modresorts_server

     b.
 In the Terminal window running the “**tail**” command on the Open Liberty log file, notice that the server is being updated to reflect the updates in the new server.xml file that we copied into the Liberty runtime configuration.